Jun 6, 2025

 Answer with your business name and greeting

-Sound professional and friendly every time
+Maintain a professional and friendly tone on every call

 Follow your rules for different types of calls